Atlantis (Donovan song): Year-end charts

+Release history

 Georg Danzer version

 In 1984, Austrian musician Georg Danzer published a German-language version of the song, which has remained musically faithful to the original.
-First published on the album Menschliche Wärme, it appeared in the later course on the compilations Greenpeace, Hit Barometer and Überblicke.
-In Austria, it became a top 20 hit.
+First published on his album Menschliche Wärme, it appeared in the later course on the compilations Greenpeace, Hit Barometer and Überblicke.
+In Austria, it became a top 20 hit on the Ö3 Austria Top 40.